d0x2f/d0x2f.github.io/blog/content/Generating a Heatmap from Google Location History.md

 ## Google Takeout Is No Longer an Option

-I used to use [this tool](https://locationhistoryvisualizer.com/heatmap/) to generate a heatmap from my Google Location History data.
-But now that Google has **removed location history exports from Google Takeout**, those instructions are no longer valid and even if you use the newer export method, the tool doesn’t work.
+The tool I used to use to generate a heatmap from my Google Location History data has stopped working due to the recent data migration that moved location history to local storage.
+In fact, most existing tools were written to process timeline data exported using Google takeout, from which location data is no longer available.

-Location history is now stored **locally on your phone**, and the export workflow has changed.
+I've written a <a href="generator.html" target="_blank">quick and dirty tool</a> to generate a heatmap based on the location data exported from your phone.
+You can use that tool directly if you like, it processes everything client-side and you can verify the [source code on github](https://github.com/d0x2f/d0x2f.github.io/blob/main/blog/static/generating-a-heatmap-from-google-location-history/generator.html).

+If you're hyper privacy conscious, then I've included a minimal version later in the article that you can code up and run yourself with a bit of setup.

 ## Exporting Your Location History